 It is of the utmost importance that consumers have access to an SBC.
 Not only does this access help them understand their plan features and the costs associated with it once they’re enrolled, but they can use the SBC to answer some of their general questions regarding a health plan before they choose to enroll in it.
 This knowledge helps consumers make informed decisions about their health and finances.

 Why does an SBC need to be translated into other languages?

-Because we live in an increasingly global world, diversity must be kept in mind by health plans and insurance providers.
+Because we live in an increasingly global world, health plans and insurance providers must keep diversity in mind.
 A minimum of 350 languages are spoken in homes throughout the United States.
-While providing SBCs in each of those languages wouldn’t be possible, or even necessary as many of these languages are spoken by bilingual citizens, there are compliance regulations that dictate which languages providers must accommodate.
+While providing SBCs in each of those languages wouldn’t be possible or even necessary as many of these languages are spoken by bilingual citizens, compliance regulations dictate which languages providers must accommodate.
 Vital plan information must be available in the 15 non-English languages most commonly spoken in a state or languages spoken by at least 10 percent of a county’s population.
 The ACA, and other related statutes and regulations, currently have strict language requirements.
-For example, qualified health plans insurers that have been registered for at least one year are required to provide oral and written translation services to consumers in a minimum of 150 languages.
+For example, qualified health plan insurers that have been registered for at least one year are required to provide oral and written translation services to consumers in a minimum of 150 languages.